Fludeoxyglucose F 18

 Disclaimer: This drug has not been found by FDA to be safe and effective, and this labeling has not been approved by FDA.
 For further information about unapproved drugs, click here.

-Fludeoxyglucose F18 Injection is indicated for positron emission tomography (PET) imaging in the following settings:
+Fludeoxyglucose F 18 Injection, USP is indicated for positron emission tomography (PET) imaging in the following settings:

 Fludeoxyglucose F 18 Dosage and Administration